 The 14 facilities owned by the YMCA of Greater Toronto consume a mix of natural gas, electricity, and district energy.
 The most significant source of energy consumption is natural gas.

-We are pleased to share that our total energy use reduced by 10% year over year.
+At the end of our 2019-2020 financial year, we were pleased to share that our total energy use had reduced by 10% year over year.
+This progress was continued in our 2020-2021 financial year as our total energy use reduced by 65% year over year.
+We recognize the role that facility closures due to the lockdown played in achieving this, but we are confident that our ongoing energy efficiency and conservation measures have played an important role as well.